studiobuttermedia/Custom-Music-v2/README.md

 ### For iOS

 Open Files, Choose the version you want to import, either Minecraft, Minecraft Preview or Minecraft Education then go to `games/com.mojang/resource_packs/` and import the Folder there.

+After importing, if you wish to change the audio, make sure to unload the pack from your Minecraft World, close the game and go to the Resource Pack Folder -> Custom Disc -> `sounds/music/game/records` and change your Audio there.

+Future documentation will explain how to create multiple version of the Custom Music Packs to your liking!

 Once imported, you can listen to your Custom Discs in Minecraft.
 Have fun listening to Lo-fi while Mining!